Varun-Krishnan1/OpticNerveRegenNLP/README.md

 - [ ] Create Slides for results and convert Readme.md to word document
 - [ ] Meet with Dr. J to see next steps for final GPT model for known molecules and 73 wet lab labeled
 - [ ] For final decided GPT model remove l1, c3, mag, and rock from results since BERT did not use those for known molecules
+- [ ] Try removing 'lif' from BERT training as well...
 - [ ] Test BERT model on explicit sentences to see how it does
 - [ ] If you really want to evaluate performance you need to have manual graders for the masked sentences that GPT and BERT are given and see how well they do to a manual labeler.
 Because right now we are seeing its accuracy when compared to someone that has access to all literature to make a classification.
 - [❌] Using Logistic Regression with Wet Lab Molecules how is the F1? -> However would have to convert wet lab molecule sentences to freq vectors so not straightforward will take time probably not worth it since won't be included in final paper